mrinmoyxb/mrinmoyxb/README.md

 <h3 align="left">Know me:</h3>

-- 🌱 I’m currently **pursuing my Bachelors in Computer Science and learning Android Development and Machine Learning**
+- 🌱 I’m currently **pursuing my Bachelors in Computer Science and learning iOS Development and Machine Learning**
 - 📝 I regularly write articles on Medium: [https://medium.com/@mrinmoyborah](https://medium.com/@mrinmoyborah)
 - 📫 You can reach me: **mrinmoyborahdev@gmail.com**
 - 😉 Are you a pointer? coz you got the address of my heart - C++ rizz